GRR

 For the folks in Sant’ Agata Bolognese who pride themselves in producing the world’s most outrageous supercars, this one’s going to hurt.
 But it’s the truth.
 The Vector W8, an American supercar, made the Lamborghini Diablo look boring.
 This aerospace-inspired monster of a wedge might just be one of the most striking supercars ever made.
 Ask us if it was good.
 It wasn’t.
 Fast when working?
 Very much so.
 The Rodeck 6.0-litre twin-turbo V8 produced 625PS (466kW) as standard, though with tweaked boost pressure, could produce a maximum of 1,200PS (895kW) reliably.

 The weird catch was that all that performance went through a turbo-hydramatic three-speed automatic from General Motors.
 The top speed was allegedly 242mph, with 0-60mph claimed in 3.9 seconds.
 Neither were exactly verified.
 The inside too is very fighter plane inspired, with lots of controls and dials borrowing both directly and indirectly from contemporary jets.
 So if the Vector was not exactly great, why is it on the list of best American supercars?
 Because being a supercar means looking absolutely crazy.
-On that front, Vector understood the assignment.
-We reckon its looks more than make up for other shortcomings.
+On that front, Vector understood the assignment, and we reckon its looks more than make up for other shortcomings.

 Ford GT (2005)

 What is probably the definitive American supercar of the 21st century so far, is the Ford GT (2005).
-Designed as a 100th birthday present to itself, the GT resembled the 1966 Le Mans winner in all the best ways, while harnessing cutting-edge aerodynamics, engineering and materials to create a truly stand-out modern supercar.
+Designed as a 100th birthday present to itself, the GT resembled the 1966 Le Mans 24 Hours winner in all the best ways, while harnessing cutting-edge aerodynamics, engineering and materials to create a truly stand-out modern supercar.
 With some choice picks from the Aston Martin parts bin and with Lotus on hand to aid development, it’s no wonder the GT was beloved by experts the world over.

 Excellent steering, well-judged chassis and damping, a slick gear shift from its Ricardo six-speed box and its charismatic supercharged V8 are particular highlights.
 Producing 550PS (404kW), it was good for over 205mph and got from 0-62mph in 3.8 seconds.
 A shortened supercharged pulley and revised exhaust made the ultra-exclusive pop-top GTX1 variant good for 750PS (551kW).
 From a proper OEM it might have been, but still with a bit of that American hot-rodding spirit.

 Hennessey Venom